frh2020/topics/SQL_in_python/README.md

 ## Basic SQL commands

-Here are some basic SQL commands and examples in BigQuery called by python codes in jupyter notebook.
+Here are some basic SQL commands and examples of query using the authenticated BigQuery client with python codes in jupyter notebook.

 https://github.com/frh2020/topics/blob/master/SQL_in_python/BigQuery_SQL_query_Python.ipynb